High Throughput Virtual Slit (HTVS™) Impact on Raman Spectroscopy Limit of Detection (LoD) Performance

 Table 1: Overview of four binary mixtures

-Using a standard 500 mW laser, Tornado’s HyperFlux PRO Plus Raman Spectroscopy system can achieve accurate low level quantitation within acquisition times of 30 seconds or less.
+Using a standard 500 mW laser, Tornado’s HyperFlux PRO Plus Raman Spectrometer can achieve accurate low level quantitation within acquisition times of 30 seconds or less.
 The superior performance of the PRO Plus enabled new insights to help overcome these limitations, and allowed for improved quality, better process effi ciency, and a deeper understanding of the incoming materials to enable superior control.